Froze-N-Milk/STRONT./README.md

 `make run` -- runs the production compose configuration (embedded web app)

 ## Development
+`make db` -- run db container
-`make dev` -- runs the dev compose configuration (separate front-end and back-end containers)
+`make frontend-dev` -- run frontend vite dev server `make dev` -- runs backend go dev server

 This will host the server locally at http://localhost:3000 by default.
 You should not access the vite (frontend) dev server directly, the go server will